Todd Francis’ provocative graphical style is imprinted into the history of skateboarding.

 Because animals were what I was seeing in the beginning, from when I started to make art.
 I really like animals a lot.

-Animals in our world today tend to get the short end of the stick a lot, so a lot of the stories I try to tell are about animals rising up and attacking back and leveling up the playing field.
+Animals in our world today tend to get the short end of the stick a lot, so a lot of the stories I try to tell are about animals rising up and attacking back and levelling up the playing field.

 There’s that and also I think you can tell a more poetic visual story with animals as the symbol than you can then with people.